 Comfortable design and sustainability focus at the busy US airport

-The terminal complex is designed to have open, light and airy spaces focusing on passenger comfort and convenience.
+The terminal complex is designed with open, light and airy spaces focusing on passenger comfort and convenience.
 The atrium of the concourse features artworks, such as crystal chandelier and music instruments.

 The project used local materials and colours to promote sustainability.
 About 75% of the construction wastes were reused and sustainable wood and materials were used to reduce the overall carbon emissions.
-A 25,000 cubic feet rainwater collection system filters the water before releasing it into the environment.
+A 25,000ft³ rainwater collection system filters the water before releasing it into the environment.

-The terminal will use recycled, organic and compostable packages as part of the airport's recycling programme.
-Energy efficient lighting, an insulated glass façade and equipment reduce the consumption of energy and natural gas.
-Efficient HVAC and water efficient fixtures are expected to save 40,000 gallons of water a year.
+The terminal uses recycled, organic and compostable packages as part of the airport’s recycling programme.
+Energy-efficient lighting, an insulated glass façade and equipment reduce the consumption of energy and natural gas.
+Efficient HVAC and water-efficient fixtures save 40,000gal of water a year.

 Gates are equipped with 400Hz power supplies and use preconditioned air to reduce jet fuel consumption by the aircraft.
 Plug-in electrical chargers across the concourse gates also decrease greenhouse gas emissions.

-Low voc paints, sealants, adhesives, eco-friendly cleaners, carpets, increased ventilation and monitoring enhance the air quality inside the international terminal.
+Low VOC paints, sealants, adhesives, eco-friendly cleaners, carpets, and increased ventilation and monitoring enhance the air quality inside the international terminal.
 Passengers can get the sustainability initiatives at the airport by scanning quick read (QR) codes on their smartphones.

-The new international terminal is expected to achieve LEED silver certification from the US Green Building Council.
+The new international terminal achieved LEED gold certification from the US Green Building Council.

 Financing behind Hartsfield-Jackson Atlanta International Airport’s project

-About $1bn of the total $1.4bn investment was funded through municipal bonds, while the remaining is funded by the airlines.
-The Federal Aviation Administration provided $13.9m for the apron construction.
-Transportation Security Administration funded $20m towards an inline baggage screening system.
+Approximately $1bn of the total $1.4bn investment was funded through municipal bonds, while the remaining is funded by the airlines.
+The US Federal Aviation Administration provided $13.9m for the apron construction.
+The Transportation Security Administration funded $20m towards an inline baggage screening system.

 Architects and contractors involved with the new terminal building